arcium-hq/examples/blackjack/README.md

 # Blackjack - Hidden Game State

 Physical blackjack naturally hides the dealer's hole card.
 Digital blackjack has a different problem: the card's value must be stored somewhere - whether that's on a game server, in a database, or in code.
-And whoever has access to that storage can see it.
 Trusting a server to "hide" it just means betting they won't peek.

-This example shows how to keep cards genuinely hidden from everyone - players, dealers, and even the platform - until the right moment to reveal them.
+This example shows how to implement blackjack where cards remain encrypted until they need to be revealed according to game rules.

 ## Why is hidden information hard in digital card games?

 Physical blackjack maintains three types of hidden information: the dealer's hole card, undealt cards in the deck, and random shuffle order.
-In digital implementations, this information must be stored as data - whether somewhere on a server, or on a public blockchain - creating opportunities for whoever controls that storage to access or manipulate it.
+In digital implementations, this information must be stored as data - whether on a server or on a public blockchain - where it becomes vulnerable to inspection or manipulation.

 Blockchain implementations face an additional challenge: transparent state.
 If card data is stored on-chain unencrypted, all participants can view the dealer's hidden cards and remaining deck order, completely breaking the game.